DjikstraCS/CTF-Write-Ups/Hack The box/Starting Point/Tier 2/Crocodile.md

 Nmap done: 1 IP address (1 host up) scanned in 17.06 seconds
 ```

 We can see that ftp is hosted on port 21, also it os open and we can see two files in plain sight.
-We will use `ftp` to connect `get` to download the files to our local machine
+We will use `ftp` to connect and `get` to download the files to our local machine

 Type `exit` to gracefully close the connection afterwards.